saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 ### Introduction ###

-This lab goes through the steps to use the Oracle Public Cloud to build a Tweet analysis service on Oracle Public Cloud using Cassandra & Spring Data.
+This lab goes through the steps to use the Oracle Public Cloud to build a simple Tweet analysis service on Oracle Public Cloud using **Apache Cassandra**, **Spring Data** & **twitter4j**

 ### Background ###

-Oracle Public Cloud now includes Data Hub Cloud Service which offers Cassandra as a managed solution.
-And Application Container Cloud Service offers a polyglot, cloud native application development platform.
+Oracle Public Cloud now includes Data Hub Cloud Service which offers Apache Cassandra as a managed solution and Oracle Application Container Cloud Service offers a polyglot, cloud native application development platform.

 As part of this lab, a service (application) would be consuming a continuous stream of tweets (high velocity data) and persist it the Data Hub Cloud.
-And the same is queried from Data Hub Cloud using another service (application).
+These tweets will be later queried from Data Hub Cloud using another service (application).
 The above mentioned (micro) services are deployed to Oracle Application Container Cloud and they enjoy the native integration capability which this platform provides with Data Hub Cloud.

 ### Prerequisites ###

 + Valid credentials for an Oracle Cloud account
 + An active subscription to Oracle Application Container Cloud Service & Oracle Data Hub Cloud Service
-+ Code / App is available on [GitHub](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app)
++ The code is available on [GitHub](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app)
 + Twitter Account
-+ A development environment (Java, Maven, Python, PSM)
++ A development environment (Java, Maven, Python, PSM CLI)

 ### Architecture ###

-Here is a diagram to help us
+Here is high level diagram to depict the solution

 ![](images/1.png)

-As evident, the overall solution is pretty simple

 + Tweet Producer is a Java app which uses the Twitter streaming API to consume tweets and push them to Cassandra cluster on Data Hub
 	+ It’s a Java app and uses [twitter4j](http://twitter4j.org/en/) library to consume the tweet stream